jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 In this code snippet, we perform the following actions:

-## **Creating a FastAPI instance:**
+### **Creating a FastAPI instance:**
 We have imported the `FastAPI` class from the `fastapi` package.
 This class serves as the primary entry point for all FastAPI applications.
-Through it we can get access to various FastAPI features such as *routes* , *middleware*, exception handlers* and *path operations*.
+Through it we can get access to various FastAPI features such as routes , middleware, exception handlers and path operations.

 We then create an instance of the `FastAPI` class named `app`.
 The main FastAPI instance can be called anything as long as it is a valid Python name.

 ```python